 I don't want to pretend I have this all figured out.
 There are open questions I'm genuinely uncertain about:

 How do you know when your eval suite is "good enough"?
-I've never found a satisfying answer.
+There's no satisfying answer.
 You can measure coverage, but coverage of what?
 You can track agreement with humans, but human judgment isn't ground truth either.
 Right now I mostly go by gut feel, which feels inadequate.

 Is there a systematic way to discover what you're missing?
-The best technique I've found is adversarial testing (actively trying to break your evals), but that only finds the failure modes you can imagine.
+The best available technique is adversarial testing (actively trying to break your evals), but that only finds the failure modes you can imagine.
 What about the ones you can't?

 What's the right balance between formal evals and human review?
 Evals that are too rigid miss nuance.
 Pure human review doesn't scale and introduces inconsistency.
-I've settled on something like 80% automated evals, 20% human sampling, but I have no idea if that ratio is optimal.
+A common split is something like 80% automated evals, 20% human sampling, but it's unclear whether that ratio is optimal for any given system.

 Do simple pattern-matching evals ever work reliably for complex tasks?
 Conventional wisdom says no, you need sophisticated multi-stage evals or LLM judges.
-But I've seen counter-examples where dead-simple keyword checks outperformed complex eval pipelines.
-I'm curious whether there's a pattern to when simplicity wins.
+But there are counter-examples where dead-simple keyword checks outperform complex eval pipelines.
+It's worth asking whether there's a pattern to when simplicity wins.

 Practical Implications